sbarex/MediaInfo/README.md

 ![Office settings](Assets/settings_office.png)

 Extracting some metadata requires a deep scan of the main file.
 This can cause a delay in the display of the context menu of office files.
-For this reason the deep scan is enabled only when requested by the chosen tokens or when script tokens are present.
+For this reason, the deep scan is enabled only when requested by the chosen tokens or when script tokens are present.
 If the script code does not require access to the metadata, you can avoid its extraction by  placing this comment at the beginning of the code: `/* no-deep-scan */`

 Available information:
 |**placeholder**|**description**|**example**|**require deep scan**|